Glossary of debt terms

 Protective certificate

-This is a certificate issued by a court to protect the debtor against legal proceedings by a creditor in respect of debts while a Personal Insolvency Arrangement (PIA) or a Debt Settlement Arrangement (DSA) is being put in place.
+This is a certificate issued by a court to protect the debtor against legal proceedings by a creditor while a Personal Insolvency Arrangement (PIA) or a Debt Settlement Arrangement (DSA) is being put in place.

-The protective certificate gives you 70 days during which your creditors may not:
+The protective certificate gives you 70 days during which your creditors must not:

 Qualifying debt